Gemba/Lego-Blinkenlights/README.md

 Licenses
 --------
-Source code is licensed under the GPLv3
+ * source code is licensed under the GPLv3
-Schematics and images are CC-BY-NC-SA 3.0
+ * schematics and images are CC-BY-NC-SA 3.0